Learn how to reduce your exposure, helpful cooking tips, and recipes!

 We know that everyone loves to deep fry their catfish… but did you know you can actually avoid contaminants by cookin’ your fish differently?

-Unfortunately, PCBs (a known carcinogen) accumulate in fish’s fatty tissue, so you can remove fat, filet, and cook your catch to allow fat to drain away.
-The way you cook your fish matters.
+Unfortunately, PCBs (a known carcinogen) accumulate in the fatty tissue of fish.
+To reduce your exposure, you should remove any fat or dark meat, then filet the fish, and cook your catch in a way that allows any remaining fat to drain away.
+The way you cook your fish matters!

 Good News: we have some yummy local catch recipes you can try that are lip smackin’ good!